 This review, and subsequent updates, ensures that immunization delivery cost evidence is globally accessible and easy to interpret

-498 resources reviewed (published and grey literature)
+15,588 resources reviewed (published and grey literature)

-Data from 54 resources extracted
+Data from 61 resources extracted

 The extracted data is housed in the Immunization Delivery Cost Catalogue (IDCC), available as an interactive Microsoft Excel workbook and searchable web tool, making easily accessible only the most relevant and important information related to the unit cost results.
-It allows for comparability across numerous articles/reports and the variety of settings captured by the review, with all cost data presented in 2016 U.S. dollars.
+It allows for comparability across numerous resources and the variety of settings captured by the review, with all cost data presented in 2016 US$.
 It is designed to allow country policymakers, researchers, advocates, donors, and other development partners with different data needs to search and analyze the data in the ways most useful to them.

-© 2018, Immunization Costing Action Network (ICAN), ThinkWell, LLC.
+© 2019, Immunization Costing Action Network (ICAN), ThinkWell, LLC.
 All rights reserved.